Best Covered Calls: How to Find and Screen Winning Opportunities in Excel

 Advanced: Optimizing for Yield vs Protection

-When screening for covered calls, you face a fundamental trade-off between yield (income) and protection (downside buffer).
+When screening for the best covered calls, you face a fundamental trade-off between yield (income) and protection (downside buffer).

 High-Yield Strategy (ATM/ITM strikes)